-Hair loss or thinning hair also known as Alopecia as doctors call it, happens in men, women, and children.
+Hair loss and baldness, or thinning hair also known as Alopecia as doctors call it, happens in men, women, and children.
 It is a common occurrence and not restricted to a particular race or culture; rather it’s more of a universal problem.

 Hair loss (Alopecia) stands for the loss of hair due to an increase in the rate of hair falling out, and it’s not being replaced by new hair growth.

 Complete or partial hair loss is called baldness, and it is of various types, such as toxic baldness, male pattern baldness, alopecia areata, female pattern baldness, and various other kinds.

 In this post, I will share with you everything you need to know about hair loss, baldness and thinning both in men and women.
 After going through the post, you be able to understand what these things are all about and also the various ways through which you can cure them.

 Without wasting your time any further, let’s get to it at once.

 - Below are Few Natural Cures for Baldness

 - 3. Massage with hair oils